 There are many kinds and degrees of criticism.
-The business man out of whose good judgment there comes a suggestion for a change in method of production, is displaying a constructive kind of criticism.
-The man in high position who finds relief from his personal worry by making continual complaints, and the executive who constantly finds fault with the office boy, are using a very low form of criticism.
+The business person, out of whose good judgment there comes a suggestion for a change in method of production, is displaying a constructive kind of criticism.
+The person in high position who finds relief from personal worry by making continual complaints, and the office manager who constantly finds fault with the office boy, are using a very low form of criticism.

 Criticism can be used and met constructively or destructively.
-It can be the means by which men receiving it climb, or it can be used to bolster the critic's vanity.
+It can be the means by which people receiving it climb, or it can be used to bolster the critic's vanity.